 Running a workshop with an international group in New Mexico.
 Taking a break on the prairie.

 The Johnson State College "Much Ado" group.
 Director Isaac Eddy (with daughter) on left.

-In September, 2016, we helped Isaac Eddy's Shakespeareans mount a new production of "Much Ado."
-We LOVED the concept: northern-Vermont, sittin' out on a pile of palettes, drinking cans of beer, and tossing out Shakespeare's lines like they were just what you needed to say and how you needed to say it.
+We helped Isaac Eddy's Shakespeareans mount a new production of "Much Ado."
+We LOVED the concept: northern-Vermont, sitting out on a pile of palettes, drinking cans of beer, and tossing out Shakespeare's lines like they were just what you needed to say and how you needed to say it.
 Making it real, making it natural, making it seem like your own speech: that's how we do the Bard's language at Shakespeare Free Library!